-The JCS Program connects residents to academic programming, facilitates interfaith dialogue, and creates new opportunities for residents to learn more about Jewish culture while building both a floor and a house community.
+The Jewish Cultural Studies Program (JCS) connects residents to academic programming, facilitates interfaith dialogue with an emphasis on identity exploration, and creates new opportunities for residents to learn more about Jewish culture while building both a floor and house community.

-JCS also offers students the chance to shape their Residential Program experience by taking on leadership roles and planning events for the floor and the House.
+JCS offers students the chance to shape their Rodin experience by taking on leadership roles and planning events for the floor and the house.

-- Gain an understanding of Jewish Culture in order to appreciate history and tradition
+- Gain an understanding of Jewish Culture through history and tradition.

 Members of the Jewish Cultural Studies floor should expect to attend floor meetings and events.
 JCS students should expect to create opportunities for students throughout the Rodin community to experience and learn about Jewish Culture.
 Additionally, JCS students should be active members of the Rodin College House community.
 This includes participation in Rodin House Council, the Rodin 24 program series, and other house traditions.

 The Residential Program GAs and Rodin Senior Staff will review all applications.
 If additional information is needed by the committee, your suite / apartment will be contacted.